-- The agreement will include a Trade Capacity Building Committee, in recognition of the importance of such assistance in promoting economic growth, reducing poverty, and adjusting to liberalized trade.
-Assistance programs discussed by the Committee include programs for small and medium-sized enterprises and rural farmers, and programs for improvements in the transportation infrastructure and telecommunications, to assist Peru in implementing the obligations of the agreement and more broadly benefiting from the opportunities it creates. - The Trade Capacity Building Committee will build on work done during the negotiations to enhance partnerships with international institutions (Inter-American Development Bank, World Bank, Organization of American States, the United Nations Economic Commission for Latin America (ECLAC), and the Andean Regional Development Bank (CAF)), non-governmental organizations, and the private sector. - During the period of the negotiations, the U.S. Government provided a total of approximately \$25 million in trade capacity building (TCB) assistance to Peru for the fiscal years 2004 and 2005 period.
-Peru also has benefited from U.S. government provided trade capacity building assistance to Andean regional programs, totaling more than \$7 million for the fiscal years 2004 and 2005 period.
-Over the next five years, trade-related assistance to Peru that is under consideration by the Inter-American Development Bank and the World Bank could total over \$600 million in support of the agreement.
+- The agreement includes a Trade Capacity Building Committee, in recognition of the importance of such assistance in promoting economic growth, reducing poverty, and adjusting to liberalized trade.
+Assistance programs to be discussed by the Committee include, for example, programs for small and medium-sized enterprises and farmers, and programs for improvements in the transportation infrastructure and telecommunications, to assist Colombia in implementing the obligations of the agreement and more broadly benefiting from the opportunities it creates. - The Trade Capacity Building Committee will build on work done during the negotiations to enhance partnerships with international institutions (Inter-American Development Bank, World Bank, Organization of American States, the United Nations Economic Commission for Latin America (ECLAC), and the Andean Regional Development Bank (CAF), non-governmental organizations, and the private sector. - The U.S. Government has provided a total of approximately \$150 million in trade capacity building (TCB) assistance to Colombia for the fiscal years 2004 through 2006.
+Colombia also benefited from U.S. Government provided trade capacity building assistance to Andean regional programs, totaling more than \$8.5 million for the same period.
+Multilateral lenders such as the Inter-American Development Bank and the World Bank provide additional trade-related assistance in support of the agreement.